Why You Must Avoid Needy Objects

 Always add an item to your shopping list and let it sit on the list for a while before you decide to purchase it.
 This will not only give you time to consider whether you really need it (and if so think about any add-on items that may be required) but it will also allow you to compare its importance to other items on you list.

 Even better is to create a capsule wardrobe from a master list of essential items that you've thought about and know work best for your style and life.
 Then the only time you need to shop is when you have to replace a staple that's on this list.
-I have a free list of wardrobe staples available for download in my members-only repository of free minimalist style and living resources.
+I have a free list of wardrobe staples available for download in my repository of free personal style and other resources.

 SCHEDULE SHOPPING EXCURSIONS